 Inspections conducted under the SST plan will address process safety management where 29 CFR 1910.119 applies to the establishment being inspected.
 Such inspections must be a comprehensive safety inspection.
-However, they will not normally be Program-Quality-Verification (PQV) inspections as defined by OSHA Instruction [CPL 02-02-045](#), Process Safety Management of Highly Hazardous Chemicals -- Compliance Guidelines and Enforcement Procedures.
-For policies and procedures on inspections for PSM-covered processes at petroleum refineries (SIC 2911), see the OSHA Instruction, [CPL 03-00-010](#), Petroleum Refinery Process Safety Management National Emphasis Program, issued on August 18, 2009.
-In addition, for policies and procedures on inspections at PSM-covered chemical facilities, see the OSHA Instruction, [CPL 10-05 \(CPL 02\)](#), PSM-Covered Chemical Facilities National Emphasis Program, issued on July 8, 2010.
-NOTE: Inspections under the Refinery NEP and the Chemical NEP may be done concurrently with SST inspections.
+For policies and procedures on inspections for policies and procedures on inspections at PSM-covered chemical facilities, see the OSHA Instruction, [CSP, PSM-Covered Chemical Facilities National Emphasis Program](#), issued on July 8, 2010.
+NOTE: Inspections under the Chemical NEP may be done concurrently with SST inspections.